Hotell/conf-talks/react-ts-component-patterns/src/app/hooks/finish/05-hoc.md

 ## Intro

 So we got a component `CounterWannabe` that has following props.
-It basically watn's to support the same API as our `Counter`
+It basically want's to support the same API as our `Counter`

 ```ts
 type CounterWannabeProps = {